Skip to cookie consent Skip to main content

 The ligament often makes a distinct popping sound or sensation during injury.
 Your knee will likely be painful, you may feel unstable, and walking will be difficult.
 The area will likely swell up and feel tender shortly after the injury.

 You might be able to walk on a grade 1 tear, although it will likely be painful.
-The knee often comes loose during serious MCL injuries, making it difficult to put weight on your leg and hold yourself upright without the help of crutches.
+Knee instability accompanies serious MCL injuries, making it difficult to put weight on your leg and hold yourself upright without the help of crutches.

 Your knee will likely swell, bruise, and be tender after an MCL injury, making it difficult to bend your knee or do routine activities such as climb stairs or sit in a chair.
 Stiffness and pain are common symptoms of a torn MCL.